aspose-cells/Aspose.Cells-Doc-md/english/pythonnet/developer-guide/cells-formatting/number-settings/format-number-to-percentage/_index.md

 ### Sample Code

 Here's a code snippet demonstrating these steps:
-{{< gist "aspose-cells-gists" "59a1901d62ea9ceb08456a818431a898" "Cells-Formatting-FormatNumberToPercentage.cs" >}}
+{{< gist "aspose-cells-gists" "7bb30376b4d40cdfd596286870fb9752" "Cells-Formatting-FormatNumberToPercentage.py" >}}

 ### Conclusion

-By following these steps, you can easily format numbers to percentages in Aspose.Cells for .NET.
+By following these steps, you can easily format numbers to percentages in Aspose.Cells for Python via .NET.
 Aspose.Cells offers a wide range of features for manipulating Excel files, including formatting cells, working with formulas, and much more, making it a powerful tool for .NET developers working with Excel data.

-{{< app/cells/assistant language="csharp" >}}